 8. Content, Content, Content!

 What is the one thing that stalls 90% of creative projects?
 Yep, you’ve guessed it, it’s the availability of written and image content.
-Written copy tends to be a stumbling block, particularly for brochures and websites.
-If you are struggling with copy — speak to us and we will be able to help by either recommending a copywriter, helping you to write it ourselves or working with you in another way to source copy.
+Written copy tends to be a particular stumbling block for brochures and websites.
+If you are struggling with copy — speak to us and we will be able to help you by either recommending a copywriter, helping you to write it ourselves or working with you in another way to source copy.

 9. Key Deadlines?

 An obvious but important one.
-Every project has a fixed deadline but knowing the times for other milestones, such as board presentations, internal reviews or other events mean can be helpful too.
-It means we can provide bits of copy or other relevant materials for a project in the interim.
+Every project has a fixed deadline but knowing the times for other milestones, such as board presentations, internal reviews or other events can be helpful too.
+It means we can provide bits of copy or other relevant materials for a project before the actual final deadline.

 And that’s us.
 As we said above, we don’t need everything on the list above but the more you can let us know – the more able we are to deliver a spec, proposal and eventually a project that surpasses expectations.
 If you are looking for a hand, don’t hesitate to contact us.